Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-Distance: One 1-hour audioconference, a teaching day and two 2-hour audioconferences spaced throughout the semester.
+Distance: A teaching day and four 2-hour videoconferences spaced throughout the semester.

 - Course outline